zesk/build/docs/tools/git.md

 #### Exit codes

-- `2` - Any stage fails will result in this exit code.
+- `argument` - Any stage fails will result in this exit code.
 Partial deletion may occur.

 ### `gitTagAgain` - Remove a tag everywhere and tag again on the current